 Flat Roof Build - Ups

 EPDM rubber membranes are suitable for use in most flat roof systems.
-The finished EPDM flat roof should have a fall of at least 1 in 80 (1.25%) as recommended by Single Ply Roofing Association (SPRA) to ensure water run-off.
+EPDM is durable, waterproof and low maintenance, making it a great choice for this type of roofing system.
+The finished EPDM flat roof should have a fall of at least 1 in 80 (1.25%) as recommended by Single Ply Roofing Association (SPRA) to ensure water runoff.
 There are two main roof build-ups for a flat roof, a warm roof and a cold roof.

 Cold deck roofs are the most common and traditional method of roof build-up and can be retrofitted where it is not possible to build a warm deck.
 Cold decks are so-called because the insulation is placed directly above the ceiling boards, and a cavity left between this and the roof deck.
 The air in this area is essentially outside and cold, so must be well ventilated to avoid condensation occurring.

 Flat roofs offer many advantages.
 Compared to sloped roofs, they require less materials and labour making them largely more cost-effective to install.
 Many modern architectural designs feature flat roofs as they provide a more sleek and minimalist appearance, complementing the overall contemporary aesthetic.
 Flat roofs can also be used to maximise space.
 For example, additional storage or even to create a rooftop garden!